nmantani/FileInsight-plugins/README.txt

 Please download aPLib from http://ibsensoftware.com/download.html and copy aplib.dll (32 bits version) into "Compression operations" folder.

-For the "ARC4 decrypt" plugin, it requires PyCrypto Python module.
+For the "ARC4 decrypt" plugin, it requires PyCryptodome Python module.
-Please get it from http://www.voidspace.org.uk/python/modules.shtml#pycrypto or execute "c:\Python27\python.exe -m pip install pycrypto" .
+Please get it from https://github.com/Legrandin/pycryptodome or execute "c:\Python27\python.exe -m pip install pycryptodomex".

 For the "File type" plugin, it requires python-magic Python module.
 Please get it from https://github.com/ahupp/python-magic